dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-with-podman.md

 dapr run --app-id myapp --app-port 5000 -- dotnet run
 ```

-This command will launch both the daprd sidecar binary and run `dotnet run`, launching your application.
+This command launches both the daprd sidecar and your application.

 ## Run app as a process and sidecar as a Docker container